oleksandr-codefresh/argocd-example-apps/README.md

 # ArgoCD Example Apps

-Should be used as second source for multisources apps
+Should be used as ref source for multisources apps